-KITTITAS COUNTY COURTHOUSE - ROOM 213 ELLENSBURG, WASHINGTON 98926-3129 OPEN SPACE LAND IS DEFINED AS:
+1. OPEN SPACE LAND IS DEFINED AS:

-so designated by an official Any land area Α. comprehensive land use plan adopted by any city or county and zoned accordingly, or conserve and enhance natural or scenic (1)resources, or

-Any land area, the preservation of which in its Β. present use would

-- protect streams or water supply, or (2) - (3)promote conservation of soils, wetlands, beaches or tidal marshes, or - (4)enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries or other open space, or - (5)enhance recreation opportunities, or - preserve historic sites, or (6) - preserve visual quality along highway, (7)road, and street corridors or scenic vistas, or - retain in its natural state tracts of (8)land not less than one acre situated in an urban area and open to public use on such conditions as may be reasonably required by the legislative body granting open space classification. - C. Any land meeting the definition of farm and agricultural conservation land under RCW 84.34.020(4)(8). - THE CRITERIA FOR OPEN SPACE LAND CLASSIFICATION ARE AS 2.
-FOLLOWS: - Applications Α. Conservation for Open Space classification based on conservation or enhancement of natural resources must meet at least one of the following:

-Geologically significant rock formations that (1)may be appropriate for educational study.
+- A. Any land area so designated by an official comprehensive land use plan adopted by any city or county and zoned accordingly, or - B. Any land area, the preservation of which in its present use would - conserve and enhance natural or scenic resources, or - (2) protect streams or water supply, or - (3) promote conservation of soils, wetlands, beaches or tidal marshes, or - (4) enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries or other open space, or - (5) enhance recreation opportunities, or - (6) preserve historic sites, or - (7) preserve visual quality along highway, road, and street corridors or scenic vistas, or - (8) retain in its natural state tracts of land not less than one acre situated in an urban area and open to public use on such conditions as may be reasonably required by the legislative body granting open space classification. - C. Any land meeting the definition of farm and agricultural conservation land under RCW 84.34.020(4)(8). - 2.
+THE CRITERIA FOR OPEN SPACE LAND CLASSIFICATION ARE AS FOLLOWS: - A. Conservation Applications for Open Space classification based on conservation or enhancement of natural resources must meet at least one of the following: - Geologically significant rock formations that may be appropriate for educational study.